mozilla-appmaker/appmaker/README.md

 MongoDB is used for saving the user-created apps before publishing.

 ## Installation
 Visit http://docs.mongodb.org/manual/installation/ for platform-specific installation instructions.
+Be sure an install MongoDB outside of your local Appmaker repo.

 ## Running `mongod`